phrase-technologies/phrase/DEVOPS.md

     $ mkdir ~/database
     $ sudo chown -R rethinkdb.rethinkdb /home/phrase/database

 You should now be able to start the database:

     $ sudo /etc/init.d/rethinkdb restart

 Now, install the unofficial RethinkDB CLI interface so you can query stuff.
 You'll need to install node and npm first, followed by each of the repositories' node modules.
 Instead of directly install node, use nvm:

     $ wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.31.6/install.sh | bash
+    $ nvm install 6.4.0

+Note, at the time of writing, ^v6.4.0 is needed for compatibility with strict mode .ejs template rendering in email templates, along with babel-core ^v6.17.0.
 See full instructions here: [https://github.com/creationix/nvm](https://github.com/creationix/nvm) Back to the RethinkDB CLI: